EXPLORE SKIN CLEARANCE DATA

 Reference: 1.
 Strober BE, Blauvelt A, van de Kerkhof PCM, et al. Establishing consensus on defining failure of topical therapy in psoriasis: recommendations from the International Psoriasis Council.
 J Am Acad Dermatol.
 2026;94(1):372-375. doi:10.1016/j.jaad.2025.08.116

-Answer: ICOTYDE is a peptide and it is metabolized via peptide catabolism into smaller peptides.
+Answer: ICOTYDE is a peptide and is metabolized via peptide catabolism into smaller peptides.
 It is designed to resist enzymatic degradation and acid denaturation within the gastrointestinal tract.
 Its macrocyclic structure supports gastrointestinal stability and facilitates absorption across the gut, enabling systemic circulation.
 Following oral administration of ICOTYDE to healthy subjects, approximately 37% to 81% of the dose was recovered in feces within 24 hours as unchanged ICOTYDE, and 0.001% of the dose was recovered in urine as unchanged ICOTYDE.1,2

 References: 1.
 ICOTYDE [Prescribing Information].
 Horsham, PA: Janssen Biotech, Inc. 2.
 Knight B, Dallas S. Mardirosian S, et al. ADME profiling of targeted oral peptide JNJ-77242113 (icotrokinra).
 Poster presented at: American Society for Clinical Pharmacology & Therapeutics (ASCPT) Annual Meeting; May 28-31, 2025; Washington, DC.